Electorate of Hanover

 The Duchy of Brunswick-Lüneburg had been split in 1269 between different branches of the House of Welf.
 The Principality of Calenberg, ruled by a cadet branch of the family, emerged as the largest and most powerful of the Brunswick-Lüneburg states.
 In 1692, the Holy Roman Emperor elevated the Prince of Calenberg to the College of Electors, creating the new Electorate of Brunswick-Lüneburg.
-The fortunes of the Electorate were tied to those of Great Britain by the Act of Settlement 1701 and Act of Union 1707, which settled the succession to the British throne on Queen Anne's nearest Protestant relative, the Electress Sophia of Hanover, and her descendants.
+The fortunes of the electorate were tied to those of Great Britain by the Act of Settlement 1701 and Act of Union 1707, which settled the succession to the British throne on Queen Anne's nearest Protestant relative, the Electress Sophia of Hanover, and her descendants.

-The Prince-Elector of Hanover became King of Great Britain in 1714.
-As a consequence, a reluctant Britain was forced time and again to defend the King's German possessions.
-However, Hanover remained a separately ruled territory with its own governmental bodies, and the country had to sign a treaty with Great Britain whenever Hanoverian troops fought on the British side of a war.
+The prince-elector of Hanover became King of Great Britain in 1714.
+As a consequence, a reluctant Britain was forced time and again to defend the king's German possessions.
+Nonetheless, Hanover remained a separately ruled territory with its own governmental bodies, and the country had to sign a treaty with Great Britain whenever Hanoverian troops fought on the British side of a war.
 Merged into the Napoleonic Kingdom of Westphalia in 1807, it was re-established as the Kingdom of Hanover in 1814, and the personal union with the British crown lasted until 1837.

 Name

-In 1692, Emperor Leopold I of the House of Habsburg elevated Duke Ernest Augustus of the Brunswick-Lüneburg line of Calenberg, to the rank of prince-elector of the Empire as a reward for aid given in the Nine Years' War.
+In 1692, Emperor Leopold I of the House of Habsburg elevated Duke Ernest Augustus of the Brunswick-Lüneburg line of Calenberg, due to the efforts of Otto Grote zu Schauen to the rank of prince-elector of the empire as a reward for aid given in the Nine Years' War.
 There were protests against the addition of a new elector, and the elevation did not become official until the approval of the Imperial Diet in 1708.
 Calenberg's capital, Hanover, became colloquially eponymous for the electorate, but it officially used the name Chur-Braunschweig-Lüneburg of the entire ducal dynasty.

 The electoral coat of arms and flag (see info box upper right of this article) displayed the Saxon Steed (Sachsenross, Niedersachsenross, Welfenross, Westfalenpferd; Twentse Ros / Saksische ros/paard; Low Saxon: Witte Peerd) is a heraldic motif associated with the German provinces of Lower Saxony and Westphalia, and the Dutch region of Twente as the electorate covered large portions of the original stem Duchy of Saxony.